FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

     - a pointer to a record with a specific structure type, or
     - a [datatype](#datatypes);
         if an [enumeration](#enumeration) or [list of enumerations](#list), also a set of permitted enumeration values.
-- Which structure types may appear as substructures of the structure, each with a **cardinality** consisting of two flags:
+- Which structure types may appear as substructures of the structure and with what **cardinality** they may appear.
+    Cardinality is specified by two flags:

     - whether a substructure of this type is required or not; and
     - whether multiple substructures of this type are permitted or not.